alterwear/arduino-firmware/README.md

 // output one line of scan and data bytes to the display void EPD_Class::line(uint16_t line, const uint8_t *data, uint8_t fixed_value, bool read_progmem, EPD_stage stage) {
 ```
-Note that line is the line #, data is a pointer to the image, indexed in based on the line number, fixed_value is zeroe, read_progmem is true, not sure what stage is.
+Note that line is the line #, data is a pointer to the image, indexed in based on the line number, fixed_value is zero, read_progmem is true, not sure what stage is.
 ```
 ..........
 if (this->middle_scan) { // true for EPD_1_44 and 2_0, false for EPD_1_9 and 2_6.